davisshaver/railyard/README.md

 unset AWS_DEFAULT_REGION
 ```

 If you have setup and activated S3 Uploads, image files should load at this point.
-You may also want to sync all or part of S3 bucket to your Pantheon server for redundancy.
+You may also want to sync all or part of S3 bucket to your server for redundancy.

 For local development, S3 Uploads [suggests the following](https://github.com/humanmade/S3-Uploads#offline-development):